 When creating promotion documents, remember:

 Each quarter, Department/Division Leadership and the aligned People Business Partner plan a calibration session to review projected promotions.
-The goal of these calibration sessions is to set a fair and consistent standard in the Department for promotions, peer review promotions, and provide an opportunity for leaders to ask questions.
+The goal of these calibration sessions is to set a fair and consistent standard in the Department for promotions, to allow peer reviews, and provide an opportunity to ask questions.
 These sessions can be async or sync.

 During calibration sessions, leaders should be prepared to discuss: